MANAGEMENTS DISCUSSION & ANALYSIS

 PROSPECTS & OUTLOOK

-The paid up equity share capital as on 31st March 2017 was Rs 5.84 crores.
+The paid-up equity share capital as on 31st March 2021 was Rs.
+5.84 crores.
 During theyear under review the Company has not issued shares with differential

-(i) As per the provisions of Companies Act 2013 Mrs. Indira Sundararajan(DIN.00092203) retires by rotation at the ensuing Annual General Meeting and beingeligible offered herself for re-appointment.
+As per the provisions of Companies Act 2013 Mr. V. Bharathram (DIN.08444583) retiresby rotation at the ensuing Annual General Meeting (AGM) and being eligible offers himselffor re-appointment.

 The performance of Chairman of the Board was reviewed by the Independent Directorstaking into account the views of the Executive Directors.
 The parameters considered wereleadership ability adherence to corporate governance practices etc.